Mkp-7/Sales-Forecasting-Analysis/README.md

 # Live Dashboard
 You can view the interactive version of the dashboard on Tableau Public here:
 (https://public.tableau.com/app/profile/om4032/viz/SalseForecastingAnalysis/Dashboard1)
-Or see the embedded version in the index.html file.

 # Project Overview
 Tool Used: Tableau Public